millerk22/rwll_active_learning/README.md

 __Note:__ In order to adapt the pipeline to the Isolet experiments and the VOpt/SigmaOpt "Full" acquisition functions, we created separate scripts ``test_al_gl_isolet.py``, ``accuracy_al_gl_isolet.py``, and ``test_al_gl_voptfull.py``.

+## VAE Training for EMNIST

+While the VAE embeddings are already precomputed in the GraphLearning package, we provide the script ``emnist_vae.py`` we used to train a standard VAE for the EMNIST dataset.
+The resulting embeddings are stored in the zipped file ``data/emnist_vae.npz``.